iWinston/typeorm-plus/docs/connection-options.md

 * `schema` - Schema name.
 Default is "public".

+* `connectTimeoutMS` - The milliseconds before a timeout occurs during the initial connection to the postgres server.
+If `undefined`, or set to `0`, there is no timeout.
+Defaults to `undefined`.

 * `ssl` - Object with ssl parameters.
 See [TLS/SSL](https://node-postgres.com/features/ssl).

 * `uuidExtension` - The Postgres extension to use when generating UUIDs.
 Defaults to `uuid-ossp`.
 Can be changed to `pgcrypto` if the `uuid-ossp` extension is unavailable.